-In the same parameter regions I and II, we further calculate the breathing mode frequency and illustrate the contour plots of the scaled breathing mode frequency $\log_{10}{[\omega_\mathrm{b}/\mathrm{max}(\omega_\mathrm{b})]}$ in Fig.~\ref{fig:breathingmode}.
+In the same parameter regions I and II, we further calculate the breathing-mode frequency and illustrate the contour plots of the scaled breathing-mode frequency $\log_{10}{[\omega_\mathrm{b}/\mathrm{max}(\omega_\mathrm{b})]}$ in Fig.~\ref{fig:breathingmode}.
 Two curves, namely $N_{c2}$ and $N_{c3}$, are introduced and exhibit a monotonically decreasing behavior as the ratio $\lambda$ rises.
-These two curves, represented by the dash-dotted and dotted lines, are relatively very close, corresponding to the minimum of the root-mean-square radius and the maximum of the breathing mode frequency, respectively.
+These two curves, represented by the dash-dotted and dotted lines, are relatively very close, corresponding to the minimum of the root-mean-square radius and the maximum of the breathing-mode frequency, respectively.
 When $N$ increases gradually towards these two curves, the role of the MF and LHY energies starts to become non-negligible and competes against the quantum pressure induced by the single-particle term.
 As a result, the system experiences a transition from a Gaussian-like phase to a flat-top phase.
 Near $N_{c2}$ or $N_{c3}$, the effectively attractive MF and LHY energies compress the droplet against the repulsive quantum pressure to reach the minimum radius in the density profile.
-Meanwhile, the breathing mode frequency is pronouncedly enhanced and reaches a maximum, see Fig.~\ref{fig:breathingmode} and details in the later section.
+Meanwhile, the breathing-mode frequency is pronouncedly enhanced and reaches a maximum; see Fig.~\ref{fig:breathingmode} and details in the later section.